bookofproofs/bookofproofs.github.io/_sources/history/19th-century/dini.md

 title: Dini, Ulisse
 born: 1845
 died: 1918
-keywords: Ulisse Dini, Mathematics, Calculus, Probability, Analysis, Vector Algebra, Induction
+keywords: ulisse dini,dini
-description: Ulisse Dini, Italian mathematician, revolutionized calculus with new coordinates, developed probability and analysis, founded Italian School of Mathematics, and formulated induction as an axiomatic proof.
+description: Ulisse Dini was an Italian mathematician whose most important work was on the theory of functions of a real variable.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---